It happened so fast that my 9 year old brain didn’t register the bite.

 5. Turn a blind eye to the warning signs

-Equally as important as socializing your dog, and perhaps of greater importance, is the ability to read your dogs body.
+Equally as important as socializing your dog is the ability to read your dogs body language.
 The return on investment for your efforts can be life changing for both yourself and the dog.

 Listen to my Podcast episode on how aggression takes form in dogs